 There are exceptions, however.
 If you have been convicted of a Class A felony, sex crime, or violent felony, that record may not be sealed.

 The sealing application process consists of contacting the clerk’s office of the court that handled your case, filling out a petition to seal records form, and filing a motion.
 When deciding whether or not to grant your application, the court will consider factors such as:

 If your application is approved, all records pertaining to your arrest, prosecution, and conviction shall be sealed and made unavailable to the general public.
 If your record contains offenses that cannot be sealed, you can still ease certain employment or licensing restrictions by obtaining a Certificate of Relief from Disabilities or a Certificate of Good Conduct.

 Sealing your criminal record will give you a fresh start, improve your reintegration into the community, and remove obstacles to employment, housing, and other opportunities.
-If you have questions about your own eligibility for a record sealing, contact Bergstein Flynn and Knowlton PLLC for legal advice and assistance that are appropriate for your situation.
+If you have questions about your own eligibility for a record sealing, contact Bergstein Flynn Knowlton & Pollina PLLC for legal advice and assistance that are appropriate for your situation.